roschlec/schlechter_alkanebioreporter/README.md

-# Alkane 1-monooxigenase AlkB of *Pseudomonas* sp.
+# The alkane 1-monooxigenase gene *alkB* of *Pseudomonas* sp.
 FF2 is upregulated during colonisation of *Arabidopsis thaliana* leaves

 ## Overview